dcdominiak/dcdominiak.github.io/_posts/2017-10-08-udacity-aind-lessons-learned-1.md

 How do you write an efficient search algorithm?
 Use constraint propagation.
 Constraint propagation is a technique used to reduce the search space by eliminating states in the state space that cannot be a valid solution according to the rules of the problem.

-An example of constraint propagation for Sudoku is simply following one of the rules of the puzzle: the digits 1-9 must appear exactly once.
+An example of constraint propagation for Sudoku is simply following one of the rules of the puzzle: the digits 1-9 must appear exactly once in a 9-square region.
 For a given state, find a square with only one possible value, then remove that value from the possible values of each of the square's 8 neighbors.
-Recall that in Sudoku, each square has 3 sets of neighbors: the 3x3 grid, the 9-square row and the 9-square column.
+Recall that in Sudoku, each square has 3 sets of neighbors: the 3x3 sub-grid, the 9-square row and the 9-square column.
 The constraint is propagated to each set of neighbors.

 How well does constraint propagation work in this case?
-In [Peter Norvig's analysis](http://norvig.com/sudoku.html), the hardest Sudoku puzzles require searching only 64 board configurations (on average over the set of hard puzzles) out of the $$10^{38}$$ or so.
+In [Peter Norvig's analysis](http://norvig.com/sudoku.html), the hardest Sudoku puzzles require searching only 64 states (on average over the set of hard puzzles) out of the $$10^{38}$$ or so.
 That's so much better than the brute force approach!

 ## Adversarial Game Playing Agent